Saturday, November 4, 2023

 Another states: "People often pronounce the four Hebrew letters (YHWH) as 'Yahweh' or 'Jehovah', but the truth is that we don’t really know how to say it.
 In most Bibles that word is translated as 'the LORD', and similarly when reading it in Hebrew, we always say 'Adonai' instead, which means Lord.
 We don’t even try to pronounce it."

 At this point, we should note that the claim that YHWH is Hebrew is not actually true.
-YHWH, JHVH, are actually Latinized transliterations of the four Hebrew letters that make up the Holy Name in ancient Hebrew.
+YHWH, JHVH, etc., are actually Latinized transliterations of the four Hebrew letters that make up the Holy Name in ancient Hebrew.
 Transliteration variations exist due to different transliteration methods being used.
 No transliteration method, however, can be known to be absolutely accurate, since the reality is that every transliteration method invented is subject to error.
 The English characters YHWH, JHVH, etc., without vowels, form no pronounceable English words, and are thus actually not, in English, names as we usually make use of names on English.

-I know that it is often claimed that Jehovah was the invention of a Spanish monk (Raymundus Martini) in 1270; some have even falsely claimed that he did this by inserting the consonants for the words often transliterated as "Elohim" and "Adonai" in between the four Hebrew letters representing the tetragrammaton of God's Holy Name in Hebrew, which he, as it has been asserted, "translated into 'Jehova' or 'Jehovah'".
+We know that it is often claimed that Jehovah was the invention of a Spanish monk (Raymundus Martini) in 1270; some have even falsely claimed that he did this by inserting the consonants for the words often transliterated as "Elohim" and "Adonai" in between the four Hebrew letters representing the tetragrammaton of God's Holy Name in Hebrew, which he, as it has been asserted, "translated into 'Jehova' or 'Jehovah'".
 Regardless, such often claim that "Jehovah is a false name" "made up by a Catholic monk", which is simply false.

 If the assertion that the "Jehovah" is a "made up" name are valid, then similar would be true also of the English forms "Jesus", "Joshua", and actually every English form presented of any Hebrew name, since no one on earth today knows for certainty how names were originally pronounced in ancient Hebrew.
 Indeed, such would apply to every form of every Hebrew name that is presented in English.
 It would also be true of the most popular form of mispronouncing the Holy Name by the English substitue: "the Lord".
 Those promoting the assertions, however, most often fail to reason about such, and many of them may assert that the Holy Name is ineffable, unpronounceable, although no scripture says such, and yet at the same time give the name somekind of pronunciation, evidently thinking that by mispronouncing the Holy Name by other words, that they are avoiding pronouncing the Holy Name.